neurogym/neurogym/docs/envs.md

 ___

 ### DelayMatchSample
-Doc:
+Doc: Delayed match-to-sample task.

-        A sample stimulus is followed by a delay and test.
-Agents are required
+    A sample stimulus is shown during the sample period.
+The stimulus is
+    characterized by a one-dimensional variable, such as its orientation
+    between 0 and 360 degree.
+After a delay period, a test stimulus is
-        to indicate if the sample and test are the same stimulus.
+    shown.
+The agent needs to determine whether the sample and the test
-        dt: Timestep duration. (def: 100 (ms), int)
-        rewards:
-            R_ABORTED: given when breaking fixation. (def: -0.1, float)
-            R_CORRECT: given when correct. (def: +1., float)
-            R_FAIL: given when incorrect. (def: 0., float)
-        timing: Description and duration of periods forming a trial.
+    stimuli are equal, and report that decision during the decision period.

 Reference paper
 [Neural Mechanisms of Visual Working Memory in Prefrontal Cortex of the Macaque](https://www.jneurosci.org/content/jneuro/16/16/5154.full.pdf)

-Period timing (ms)
-fixation : constant 300
-sample : constant 500
-delay : constant 1000
-test : constant 500
-decision : constant 900

 Reward structure
 abort : -0.1